ImoutoChan/ImoutoRebirth/README.md

 | InstallLocation                           | *        | Installation location for ImoutoRebirth                                                                                                                                                    |
 | OpenSearchUri                             |          | Optional, logging to open search                                                                                                                                                           |

+## ImoutoRebirth Architecture

+Beyond the two applications mentioned earlier, ImoutoRebirth internally consists of a bunch of services, each with its own function.
+These will be installed automatically, and no particular knowledge about them is required.
+However, for the inquisitive, this section describes the inner workings and purposes of different services, as well as their dependencies.
+If you follow the installation instructions below, these services will be automatically installed as Windows Services.
+Also, for the system to operate, Postgres and RabbitMQ will be needed.
+You can install them independently or use the scripts provided with each release.

+You can overview the basic architecture and the interaction of services in greater detail in [this diagram](https://drive.google.com/file/d/1MD8NAIeuV8u_wt9HWjdUUrcOaiZOMNBF/view?usp=drive_link), open it with diagrams.net or draw.io.

+### ImoutoRebirth.Room
+This service is responsible for interacting with the file system.
+It is the one that stores your collections, moves files, checks for duplicates, calculates and compares md5 hashes.
+Configuring collections from Imouto Navigator calls methods specifically in it.

+### ImoutoRebirth.Arachne
+This service handles interactions with the outside world and collects tags and metadata.
+Receiving tasks asynchronously (for instance, when you save a new file), it accesses the known sites and downloads tags, notes, and metadata from them.
+It also manages tag updates, tracking changes that the sites typically publish as a feed.
+Ideally, you should always have up-to-date tags locally, just like on the websites.

+### ImoutoRebirth.Lilin
+This service is responsible for storing and searching tags.
+The results of Arachne's work and the tags you add yourself are stored here.

+### ImoutoRebirth.Meido
+This coordinating service monitors the processes occurring in the system and assigns tasks to Arachne for searching or updating tags.

+### ImoutoRebirth.Harpy
+This mini-service downloads favs from your site accounts and stores them in the specified folder.

+### ImoutoRebirth.Kekkai
+This API gateway proxies requests to internal services and allows you to check whether specific images are stored in the system.
+For example, Imouto Extensions uses it.

+### ImoutoRebirth.Tori
+This service won't run or be installed in your system, as it's an updater service for the new version.

+### Imouto.Viewer
+The app that you can use to browse images individually, supports local tags, notes, slideshow, fixed zoom, and more.

+### Imouto.Extensions
+[The chrome extension](https://chrome.google.com/webstore/detail/imouto-extension/ieilellpakdngfomipoedkgfaeddfffc), that will highlight saved images and their relatives.